.25-20 Winchester

-The .25-20 Winchester, or WCF (Winchester center fire), was developed around 1895 for the Winchester Model 1892 lever action rifle.
+The .25-20 Winchester / 6.6x33mmR, or WCF (Winchester center fire), intermediate cartridge was developed around 1895 for the Winchester Model 1892 lever action rifle.
 It was based on necking down the .32-20 Winchester.
 In the early 20th century, it was a popular small game and varmint round, developing around 1,460 ft/s with 86-grain bullets.

 But two years earlier Marlin Firearms Co. had already necked down the .32-20 Winchester, and called it the .25-20 Marlin.
 It was first chambered in Model 1889 lever action Marlins long before Winchester did the same thing and put their name on the .25-20.

 While the SAAMI pressure rating is a full 28,000 CUP, modern ammunition is often loaded lighter in deference to the weaker steels used on many of the original guns.
 The early black powder cartridges were loaded to about 20,000 psi, but the SAAMI rating is close to that of the high velocity smokeless rounds produced later.
 The high velocity loadings developed 1,732 ft/s.